moof2k/kerasify/README.md

 # Kerasify

-Kerasify is small library for running Keras models from a C++ application.
+Kerasify is a small library for running Keras models from a C++ application.

 Design goals: